Aims of the project

 The Primary Schools’ Singing Project is a joint venture run on behalf of Norwich Cathedral and Norwich School.
 This project, aimed at years 5 and 6, has been running since 2012.
 Around 30 children per school take part and it is completely free for the schools involved, with all the materials provided.

-The Head of Vocal Studies at Norwich School, professional soprano and conductor Rosamund Walton, visits three schools a term alongside some A-Level Music pupils and Cathedral Choristers.
+The Head of Vocal Studies at Norwich School, who is also a professional soprano and conductor, visits three schools a term alongside some A-Level Music pupils and Cathedral Choristers.
 Each school receives two visits for an hour long vocal workshop and the termly project culminates with all three schools coming together to perform in a concert at Norwich Cathedral.
 As part of the concert, the Cathedral Choir itself performs for the children and there is an organ demonstration by the Master of Music at the cathedral and the organ scholar - which is great fun.

 The project has visited over 25 schools so far and the feedback has been incredibly positive from the schools involved.